 - Christian Service Center – a homeless ministry which we support by occasionally helping to serve dinners and meals through their Fresh Start and their Daily Bread programs.

 - Family Promise provides housing for homeless families through the participation of local congregations.
-Grace Covenant partners with Conway United Methodist – the Methodist provides the location to house a family for a week while we provide the meals.
+Grace Covenant partners with Conway United Methodist – the Methodist church provides the location to house a family for a week while we provide the meals and hosts.

 - Good Shepherd School in Haiti In 2010 we started a 12 month mission to raise funds for the Good Shepherd School in Haiti which was destroyed by the earthquake in January of 2010.
 We’ve continued to provide support and encouragement to the people of Haiti through our “Hoops 4 Haiti” basketball games, the children’s “Hops For Haiti” and other events.